 Anything and everything.
 There’s not much we haven’t seen over the years and we’ve pretty much worked on every brand and model there is.

 What types of customer do you attract?

 We work with private owners and have many commercial contracts.
 Because of the quality of the service we offer we find most of our work comes from word of mouth and customers tend to remain loyal to us.
 I have to declare an interest at this point.
 I’m also a customer of Derek and Bernard so can recommend them highly.

 “I recall Derek telling me about renowned motor-sport radio broadcaster, Greg Strange, who even after moving to London, would bring his Daimler down to Penarth for them to work on it.
 They also renovated an Alvis from Norfolk which was subsequently voted best drophead in the country.
-I’m not surprised, they’ve been nothing but helpful and you get none of the proverbial BS you get from a lot of garages.
+I’m not surprised people travel for their service and expertise – they’ve been nothing but helpful and you get none of the proverbial BS you get from a lot of garages.
 Derek taking over is great news and I suspect Bernard, although he claims to be taking a back step, will keep his hand in.
-We wish them both the very best for the future.” – Mark Roberts
+We wish them both the very best for the future.”
+Mark Roberts

 Bernard Cody Motor Engineers

 C1 Station Approach